 A race to the end, and ultimately, for first place

-Briefly discussed on a video by TED-Ed, the day of the race began with the Rat rising with the sun to get an early start.
+Briefly discussed in a video by TED-Ed, the day of the race began with the Rat rising with the sun to get an early start.
 Realising its trouble with swimming, the Ox agreed to help the Rat cross the river.
 Before reaching the end of the river, the Rat jumped off the Ox’s head, securing itself first place.

 The Tiger eventually mustered itself the strength to third place, while the Rabbit, tiny in stature, nimbly hopped across stones on the river to claim fourth.

-The Dragon was said to have an upper hand, easily flying across the river to secure a higher spot, though it stopped along the way to help other animals, landing itself fifth place.
+The Dragon was said to have the upper hand, easily flying across the river to secure a higher spot, though it stopped along the way to help other animals, landing itself in fifth place.
 The Horse galloped across the river with ease, though the slither of the Snake just inches in front made the animal squirm, losing out sixth place and instead landing at seventh.

-Working together to get to the end, the Goat, Monkey, and Rooster had paddled a raft to get through the river.
+Working together to get to the end, the Goat, Monkey, and Rooster paddled a raft to get through the river.
 The trio agreed to give eighth place to the Goat, who was said to be the most harmonious of the group, with the Monkey and Rooster taking ninth and 10th respectively.

 The Dog was said to have frolicked in the water for a significant amount of time, despite being a great swimmer, as it wanted to bathe.
-This landed the creature at 11th place.
+This landed the creature in 11th place.
 Lastly, the Pig clutched the 12th and final spot.
 When asked by the Jade Emperor why it took so long to reach the end, the Pig stated that it had gotten hungry and fell asleep momentarily.

-There was apparently, a 13th competitor?
+There was a 13th competitor?

 Another version of the story also included a Cat, who was said to be the handsomest of the animals.
 One account states that the Rat, who did not think itself as beautiful as the Cat, refused to wake it up on the day of the race, thereby causing the cat to lose altogether.